JosephNyimilongo/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets/README.md

 ## License

-This project is for educational purposes and part of a guided portfolio project.
+This project is for educational purposes.